-9. The Local Risk Profile and Risk Assessments by Operators - Licensing Conditions and Codes of Practice 2015 (LCCP)
+9. The Local Risk Profile and Risk Assessments by Operators -Licensing Conditions and Codes of Practice (LCCP)

-The Gambling Commission released the LCCP in February 2015 with a commencement date of May 2015.
+The Gambling Commission publishes the general licence conditions and codes of practise which apply to licensed gambling operators in Licensing Conditions and Codes of Practice (LCCP) which is revised from time to time.
 The code strengthened the social responsibility code (SR) requirements.
 Details regarding the LCCP and SR code can be accessed via the Gambling Commission website at www.gamblingcommission.gov.uk.